S-Brand5136/Jamsesh/README.md

 # Jamsesh

-Jamsesh is an event based service that allows user to create sessions to meet other local musicians
+Jamsesh is an event based service that allows users to create sessions to meet other local musicians

 ## Table of Contents